angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 :::

-Both of the above examples are all comprised of zero or two mana cost spells and free cycling effects all of which can circumnavigate the limitations Chalice creates.
+Both of the above examples are all comprised of zero or two mana cost spells and free cycle effects all of which can circumnavigate the limitations Chalice creates.
 If playing against a known Chalice deck, simply going turn one Doomsday off of Dark Ritual with another land in hand is pretty safe given you can ignore the interaction (at least where Chalice is concerned).
 The above are pretty